*Aircraft photos are credited to the respective photographers from Airliners.net

 Doesn't look like Economy Class, right?
 This is by far the best A320 cabin, I flew so far.

 The IFE Screen is touched-screen and its responsive.
 There is the English language which made life easier for foreigners.

 A 'Happy' Charles enjoying himself on his 49th airline. :)

-The downside about this flight was the late arrival of the aircraft which meant that the plane departed later and arrived at Hanada Airport later than the schedule time.
+The downside about this flight was the late arrival of the aircraft which meant that the plane departed later and arrived at Hanada Airport later than the scheduled time.
 All the announcements were made in Japanese and I presumed the crew had apologized to us for the late departure due to the bad weather.
-None of the passengers were too concerned about it anyway.
+None of the passengers was too concerned about it anyway.

 The rest of the flight was routine and we landed nicely at Haneda Airport, the weather in Tokyo was slightly better than in Osaka and we parked at the remote parking lot.
 The airport bus then ferried us to the terminal and soon I made my way to the hotel.

 I have been impressed with the Japanese's service so far both at Osaka Airport, Peach Aviation and Starflyer.
 If you ask me to compare which in-flight service was better, I would say the Starflyer is the winner!
 The staff was very attentive and they treated you very well on board.
 I won't hesitate to fly with this airline again, period!

 Seat comfort: 9/10 (Excellent leg-room space)

 Choices of Beverages: 9/10